UoB-COMSM0110/2024-group-5/README.md

 - Opening and starting the game was fine.
 - There are bugs, but no helful ways to recover
 - Really cool design, nice vibe :) Nice music
-- Weapons are fun, lasercould be limited
+- Weapons are fun, laser could be limited
 - Felt like there were a few situations where there wasn't a safe route at all,
 - Fun to play
 - Should be an explosion when you die/crash

 >Sophie:
-- "I have no idea what I'm doing"
-- I don't know what any of the things are
-- Why there is the cursor a sword
-- The aeasthetic is mis-matched, and confusing
+- Unclear direction
+- Mismatched aesthetic

 >Pete:
 - Too hard to start with